Leek RUFC

 Leek Rugby Club is an English rugby union team based in the village of Cheddleton, near Leek, Staffordshire.
 The first XV currently play in Regional 1 North West, a fifth tier league in the English rugby union system.
 This is the highest level at which the club has played and follows promotion as champions from Regional 2 North Midlands in 2022–23.
-The club also runs two other senior teams, a colts side and junior teams for both boys and girls.
+The club also runs two other senior teams, a colts side, a womens side and junior teams for both boys and girls.